 There are also black raspberries (yes, they’re different than blackberries), which are a little more wild growing on long canes that spread, and purple raspberries – a cross of red and black raspberries – that produce on upright canes that do not spread by root runners.
 I haven’t grown either of these, but apparently the purple ‘Royalty’ is the best variety and after researching I really want to try it!

 Triple Crown: these are my hands-down favorite blackberries to grow.
 They are a thornless, erect variety that can produce up to 20 pounds of intensely flavored gigantic berries for months!
 Read my 5 Reasons To Grow Triple Crown Thornless Blackberries for more info.

-Black Satin and Ollalie: two other thornless, erect varieties to try – I love the easy of picking this type of berry!
+Black Satin is another thornless, erect variety to try – I love the easy of picking this type of berry!

 Marionberry: this trailing, thorny berry is the queen of the Northwest with a unique flavor and large berry.
 The canes can get up to 30 feet long, and root and sucker, so they do need a lot of pruning and training.